-The relevant area for school admissions in the city is currently defined as the area within the city boundary.
-This is the area which the Local Authority (LA) uses when consulting on admissions arrangements, and can include other admission authorities and voluntary aided schools outside the city.
-The area can be larger than LA boundary, or smaller through the operation of a number of different relevant areas within the LA.
-The use of a relevant area was a requirement of the School Standards and Framework Act 1998, and this requirement remains in force.
-It is currently defined as the area within the Brighton & Hove city boundaries, so all voluntary aided schools, free schools and Academies within the city are required to consult all schools within the city boundary about their proposed admission arrangements.
-No change is proposed to the relevant area for 2015/16.
+The statement of a 'relevant area' for school admissions is a requirement of the School Standards and Framework Act 1998.
+The relevant area is the area which the Local Authority (LA) uses when consulting on admissions arrangements, and may include other admission authorities and voluntary aided schools outside the city.
+The area may be larger than the LA boundary, or smaller through the operation of a number of different relevant areas within the LA.

+For Brighton & Hove, the 'relevant area' is currently defined as the area within the Brighton & Hove city boundaries, so all voluntary aided schools, free schools and Academies within the city are required to consult all schools within the city boundary about their proposed admission arrangements.
+No change is proposed to the relevant area for 2016/17.